Rufus For Real

 Caramelize the Onions

-• While the onions caramelize, grab mixing bowl for the meatballs
+• While the onions cook, prepare the meatballs.

 Make the Meatballs